-- (i) the proposed alternative soil depths and dimensions are sufficient to support the healthy and vigorous growth of the plant materials affected; - (ii) the depth to impermeable subsurface prohibits minimum soil depth requirements; - (iii) the proposed structural soils or suspended paving system are sufficient to support the healthy and vigorous growth of the plant materials; or - (iv) the spacing requirements conflict with utilities.

-(q) Lighting.

-(1) Height.

-- (A) Pole-mounted pedestrian street light fixtures must be a minimum height of 12 feet and a maximum height of 15 feet. - (B) Vehicular light fixtures may not exceed 30 feet. - (2) Light poles.
-Street light poles must be white, silver, or gray. - (3) Pedestrian lighting.
-Pedestrian lighting, measured at the ground plane, must be a minimum of 0.25 footcandles and an average of 0.5 footcandles. - (4) Street lights.
-Street light fixtures must maintain a consistent color temperature of lighting between 2,500K and 4,500K along all streetscapes. - (r) Fencing.
-Chain-link, vinyl, and plastic fencing is prohibited. - (s) Ground and roof building systems.
-Mechanical equipment and utilities must not be visible from a public right-of-way. - (t) Reflectivity.
-The exterior visible reflectance of exterior building materials may not exceed 34 percent.
-(Ord.
-Nos.
-25916; 28188; 31757)
+- (cc) The second row of trees must be placed 12 feet or more from the building façade on center. - (G) Soil and planting area requirements.
+For each street tree installation, a minimum of 36 inches of soil depth and 25 square feet of open soil area and a combination of open soil area, covered soil area, and root paths for a minimum of 240 cubic feet of soil volume.
+Street trees planted in less than 480 cubic feet of soil volume do not count as replacement trees for purposes of Division 51A-10.1300. - (F) Waiver.
+The building official may waive the minimum requirements if a landscape architect certifies that: - (i) The proposed alternative soil depths and dimensions are sufficient to support the healthy and vigorous growth of the plant materials affected; the depth to impermeable subsurface prohibits minimum soil depth requirements; or that the proposed structural soils or suspended paving system are sufficient to support the healthy and vigorous growth of the plant materials; or - (ii) The spacing requirements conflict with utilities. - (r) Lighting. - (1) Height. - (A) Pole-mounted pedestrian street light fixtures must be a minimum height of 12 feet and a maximum height of 15 feet. - (B) Vehicular light fixtures may not exceed 30 feet. - (2) Street light poles must be white, silver, or gray. - (3) Pedestrian lighting, measured at the ground plane, must be a minimum of 0.25 footcandles and an average of 0.5 footcandles. - (4) Street light fixtures must maintain a consistent color temperature of lightning between 2,500K and 4,500K along all streetscapes. - (s) Fencing.
+Chain-link, vinyl, and plastic fencing is prohibited. - (t) Ground and roof building systems.
+Mechanical equipment and utilities must not be visible from a public right-of-way. - (u) Reflectivity.
+The exterior visible reflectance of exterior building materials shall not exceed 34 percent.

 SEC.
-51P-708.107.
+51P-708.106[5].
 BUILDING PERMIT REVIEW.

-- (a) A person desiring to develop property in this district shall consult with the director to discuss whether the project is consistent with the requirements of this article.
-The consultation shall occur at the schematic plan stage. - (b) Upon receipt of an application for a building permit for the construction of, or modification to, any building or structure in this district, the building official shall refer the permit application and plans to the director for review to determine whether the project complies with the requirements of Section 51P-708.106 of this article.
-The director shall conduct this review so that the director's decision on issuance of the permit can be made within 30 days from the date the completed application is submitted to the building official.
+(a) A person desiring to develop property in this district shall consult with the director to discuss whether the project is consistent with the [Sasaki plan and the] requirements of this article.
+The consultation shall occur at the schematic plan stage.

-- (c) If the director determines that the project complies with the requirements of Section 51P-708.106 of this article, the director shall refer the permit application and plans back to the building official, who shall issue the permit if all requirements of the construction codes and all other applicable ordinances have been met. - (d) If the director determines that the project does not comply with the requirements of Section 51P-708.106 of this article, the director shall direct the building official to deny the permit.
+- (b) Upon receipt of an application for a building permit for the construction of, or modification to, any building or structure in this district, the building official shall refer the permit application and plans to the director for review to determine whether the project complies with the requirements of Section 51P-708.105[4(b) through (p)] of this article.
+The director shall conduct this review so that the director's decision on issuance of the permit can be made within 30 days from the date the completed application is submitted to the building official. - (c) If the director determines that the project complies with the requirements of Section 51P-708.105[4(b) through (p)] of this article, the director shall refer the permit application and plans back to the building official, who shall issue the permit if all requirements of the construction codes and all other applicable ordinances have been met. - (d) If the director determines that the project does not comply with the requirements of Section 51P-708.105[4(b) through (p)] of this article, the director shall direct the building official to deny the permit.
 (Ord Nos.
-25916; 28188; 31757)
+25916; 28188)

 SEC.
-51P-708.108.
+51P-708.107[6].
 BOARD OF ADJUSTMENT.